felipesere/dotter/README.md

 ./dotter run ./sample/inventory.json
 ```

-If you only want to run a `group` in that inventory, you can name it with `--group`:
+If you only want to run a `group` in that inventory, you can name it with `--only`:

 ```sh
 ./dotter run ./sample/inventory.json --only vim